r0r0x-xx/OSED-Pre/README.md

 This guide was born as a result of my interest in obtaining previous knowledge before eventuring the preparation course for the certification exam OSED.

+I am currently in the process of preparing for certification (I will update this repository) :D

              ########    #####   ########    #####   ##     ##
              ##     ##  ##   ##  ##     ##  ##   ##   ##   ##
              ##     ## ##     ## ##     ## ##     ##   ## ##